AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ---
-Title: "Writing Software For a Sounding Rocket"
+Title: "Writing Software For a Sounding Rocket: My Experience in a Student Rocketry Team"
 date: "2022-01-21T00:00:00"
 RepoCard: true
 math: false